rusticchamplain/NeonCozyGen/docs/UX-DUALITY-MOBILE-DESKTOP.md

 - Lists > 80 items must use virtualization or progressive loading.
 - Pause or throttle background updates when hidden.
 - Avoid state updates in tight loops; batch where possible.
+- Defer prompt parsing and rerun token work until the editor or options sheet is open.

 ## 7) Concrete recommendations grounded in the current repo